 Each year, the division invites a distinguished pulmonary physician as its I. Jerome Flance Visiting Lecturer in honor of Dr. Flance, an esteemed member of the pulmonary community at Washington University Medical Center.
 The Flance lecturer participates in two days of activities with students, house staff, fellows and faculty, culminating in the Flance lecture.

 About Dr. Flance

-Dr. Flance was an invaluable contributor to Pulmonary and Critical Care Medicine and to other programs at the School of Medicine.
+Dr. Flance was an invaluable contributor to the division and to other programs at the School of Medicine.
 His passing will leave a significant void in our academic community, and he will be sorely missed by his friends and colleagues here and all over the world.

 Dr. Flance is survived by his wife, Rosemary; his daughter and son-in-law, Patty and Jack Croughan, and his son and daughter-in-law, Steve and Kristen Flance.

 Daniel Schuster, MD was an educator, researcher, and physician at Washington University for more than 25 years.
 He was renowned locally and nationally in the field of critical care medicine.
 His expertise was specially honored when he became the first recipient of the Virginia E. and Sam J. Golman Chair in Respiratory Intensive Care Medicine at Barnes-Jewish Hospital.

 Dr. Schuster was born in South Bend, Indiana, and earned a bachelor’s degree in zoology from the University of Michigan in 1972 and a medical degree from Yale University in 1976.
 After serving his internship and residency at Parkland Memorial Hospital in Dallas, Dr. Schuster was named outstanding fellow in the Critical Care Medicine Training Program at the University of Pittsburgh School of Medicine.